Estimating Population Size with Link-Tracing Sampling: Estimation

-Conditional on $\mid M\mid $ this estimator can be viewed as being based on a random sample of $\mid M\mid $ individuals selected without replacement.
-Therefore, $\hat{w}_0$ can be shown to be an unbiased estimator for $w_{\mu}$.
-The Rao-Blackwellized version of the preliminary estimator of the average out-degree is made possible through the same procedure as obtaining the Rao-Blackwellized version of a preliminary estimator of the population size.
-The corresponding formula used for obtaining the Rao-Blackwellized version of $\hat{w}_0$ is
+Conditional on $|M|$ this estimator can be viewed as being based on a random sample of $|M|$ individuals selected without replacement.
+Therefore, $\hat{y}_0$ can be shown to be an unbiased estimator for $y_{\mu}$.
+The Rao-Blackwellized version of this estimator is obtained through the same procedure used to obtain that of the estimate of the population size; the corresponding formula for obtaining the Rao-Blackwellized version of $\hat{y}_0$ is, therefore,